-(left) Entrance to the AgorÓ; (centre) a photo taken in the 1920s at a cafŔ of the AgorÓ; (right) the most sold postcard of Rhodes: the AgorÓ and the Palace of the Grand Masters
+(left) Entrance to the Agora; (centre) a photo taken in the 1920s at a cafè of the Agora; (right) the most sold postcard of Rhodes: the Agora and the Palace of the Grand Masters

-Mario Lago was governor of Rhodes until 1934; during that period relations with the largely prevailing Greek community were relatively good, taking into account that the governor was the representative of a very authoritarian and nationalist regime.
+Mario Lago was governor of Rhodes until 1934; during that period relations with the largely prevailing Greek community were relatively good, taking into account that the Governor was the representative of a very authoritarian and nationalist regime.
 Children had to attend schools where they were taught Italian, but they could learn Greek at religious institutions.
-At the cafÚs pricelists were affixed both in Italian and Greek.
+At the cafés pricelists were affixed both in Italian and Greek.

 The Italian administration placed two columns at the entrance of Mandraki, which was the harbour of Ancient Rhodes, on the assumed site of the feet of the Colossus of Rhodes.
-This bronze statue was one of the Seven Wonders of the World: it portrayed Helios, the Greek God of the Sun; according to the traditional iconography the Colossus was spread-legged and ships passed beneath it (but today it is generally thought the statue stood on one side of the harbour).
-It held a torch and the head was surrounded by rays.
-If an inhabitant of Ancient Rhodes were to arrive at New York by sea, he would most likely think that Manhattan is a colony of Rhodes, because the Statue of Liberty has many points in common with the Colossus.
+This bronze statue was one of the Seven Wonders of the World: it portrayed Helios, the Greek God of the Sun; according to the traditional iconography the Colossus was spread-legged and ships passed beneath it (but today it is generally thought the statue stood on one side of the harbour - see a likely Roman scale copy of the statue at Civitavecchia).
+It held a torch and the head was surrounded by sun rays.

 (left) Coat of arms of the Kingdom of Italy; (centre) copy of a Della Robbia madonna;